 Misrepresentation occurs when a company or business makes a misleading or false statement to induce another party to sign a contract.
 An example of fraudulent misrepresentation is when an auto dealer tells you that a used car has a warrant to get you to buy the car — when in fact, there is no warranty.
 Another example of fraudulent misrepresentation would be when an auto dealer lies about the condition of the vehicle to get you to buy it.
 If an automobile breaks down right after you drive it off the lot, the shape of the car was likely misrepresented, and you have a reason to sue.

 In order to sue for misrepresentation, then you must have acted on the false information supplied by the business and suffered some kind of damages, such as a financial loss or physical injury, for instance.
 If you had financial or other losses stemming from misrepresentation, then it is in your best interests to contact an attorney for legal advice.
 An attorney can help you gather evidence against the business and get your money back.
 Additionally, if a judge or jury finds that fraud occurred, you might be able to recover attorney’s fees, money for losses you experienced, and other compensation.

 Can You Sue a Car Dealership for False Advertising?

-If you are shopping for a new or used car and believe that you have been misled by false advertising, then you might be able to sue the dealership.
-The Federal Trade Commission (FTC) prohibits false television, internet and radio advertisements.
+If you are shopping for a new or used car and believe that you have been misled by a false ad, then you might be able to sue the dealership.
+The Federal Trade Commission (FTC) prohibits all types of false adverts including television, internet, and radio.
 Auto dealers are subject to FTC rules as well.
-Advertising that misrepresents a car’s condition, price or features is prohibited by law.
+Advertising that misrepresents a car’s condition, price, or features is prohibited by law.